Yotane/counterfactual-loan-judge/README.md

 ## Scope and Limitations

-- **At-risk sample**: Analysis restricted to borrowers with ≥60 days delinquency or prior modification.
+- **At-risk sample**: Analysis restricted to borrowers with 60+ days delinquency or prior modification.
 Results do not generalize to healthy loans
 - **Binary foreclosure outcome**: The model predicts probability of foreclosure/charge-off/short sale, not timing or severity
+- **Static features**: Only origination characteristics are used.
+Time-varying borrower behavior is not incorporated
+- **Observational data**: Causal estimates rely on unconfoundedness given observed features.
+Unmeasured distress factors may bias results

 ## Future Roadmap

 - **Multi-outcome modeling**: Jointly estimate effects on foreclosure, prepayment, and recovery amount
+- **Dynamic features**: Incorporate payment history and delinquency trajectories as time-varying covariates
+- **Servicer-level heterogeneity**: Allow treatment effects to vary by servicer practices and regional policies
+- **Production monitoring**: Add drift detection and periodic retraining for deployed models

 ## License